jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 Telecoms
 Telecoms also rely on legacy systems, which are hard to make changes to.
-When those systems were implemented, there was less of a focus on security, so a lot of vulnerabilities would have been introducedmeaning high volumes of improper authentication and misconfigurations.
+When those systems were implemented, there was less of a focus on security, so a lot of vulnerabilities would have been introduced—meaning high volumes of improper authentication and misconfigurations.
 Implementing authentication mechanisms on older systems is challenging and there is an incredibly large telecom user base to authenticate.
 It may be, therefore, that telecom companies want access control to be a point of focus and are incentivizing hackers to find these vulnerabilities.